hvoss-techfak/AutoForge/README.md

   **Note:** The solver currently assumes that you have a solid color in the background, which means a color with a TD value of 4 or less (if you have a background height of 0.4).
 - `--init_tau` Initial tau value for Gumbel-Softmax (default: 1.0).
 - `--final_tau` Final tau value for the Gumbel-Softmax formulation (default: 0.01).
-- `--visualize` Flag to enable live visualization of the composite image during optimization.
+- `--visualize` enable live visualization of the composite image during optimization (default: True).
 - `--stl_output_size` Size of the longest dimension of the output STL file in millimeters (default: 150).
 - `--nozzle_diameter` Diameter of the printer nozzle in millimeters (default: 0.4).
   **Note:** Details smaller than half this value will be ignored.